-You have spoken about how the Palace Restaurant prides itself on creating dishes that are connected to Korčulan culture and myth – can you talk more about that?
+You have spoken about how the Palace prides itself on creating dishes that are inspired by traditional recipes – can you talk more about that?

-We want to represent our experience here in Korčula, our unique history and maritime culture in our guest’s dining experience at the Restaurant.
+We want to represent our experience here in Korčula, our unique history and maritime culture in our guest’s dining experience.

-Is this balance reflected in the Head Chef’s commitment to cook food in tune with seasonal produce?
+Is inspiration by traditional recipes reflected in the Head Chef’s commitment to cook food in tune with seasonal produce?

 Yes, we are in tune on this topic!
 The seasons bring us different gifts from the land and sea.
 The first rays of spring entice the wild greens from the hills of the Pelješac Peninsula – this is where we gather our wild asparagus and wild Mediterranean herbs.